The Spring Roll (Gỏi Cuốn) at the Taste of Saigon in Yellowknife were generously filled and pretty good. They got a 3 out of 5 Rating.

-The appetizer you see pictured above is a Vietnamese Spring Roll known as Gỏi Cuốn.
+The appetizer features the Vietnamese Spring Roll known as Gỏi Cuốn.
 They will be available on the menu of just about any Vietnamese Restaurant you can find, but you also encounter them in other Asian and non-Asian Restaurants.
 Personally, when it comes to Spring Rolls in general, I tend to prefer the hot, deep-fried variety, and I am not always keen on the cold types.
 The variety served to me at the Taste of Saigon Restaurant in Yellowknife, however, was pretty good, even if the dipping sauce was a little unusual.

 The typical Chinese style Spring Roll uses a thin wheat-flour wrapper, but the Vietnamese type are made with a rice-paper wrapper which is soaked to soften before rolling it around the filling ingredients, and it is notable for its translucent appearance.